aplteam/Tatin/docs/PackageConfiguration.md

 There _might_ be a variable `LX` in case the package used the [`lx`](#) mechanism for initializing itself.

 [^id]: A package ID consists of `{group}-{name}-{major.{minor}.{patch}`

 [^version]: A version is built from the major number, the minor number and the version number, optionally followed by a build number

+[^TatinVars]: The Tatin package variables are discussed in detail the document `FirstStepsWithTatin.html`